taskcluster/generic-worker/README.md

 setup on your computer, or you do but you also run tests from the Z: drive, you can set this env var to a non-empty string to skip this test.

+### `GW_SKIP_ADMIN_REQUIRED_TESTS`

+This environment variable applies to Windows tests that rely on administrative privileges to pass.
+This includes tests that install and remove Generic Worker as a service.

 ### `GW_TESTS_RUN_AS_CURRENT_USER`

 This environment variable applies only to the __multiuser__ engine.